10 Things I’ve Learned From Travelling Solo Around New Zealand

 I definitely got some interesting looks from people, who struggled to see how a girl with an accent can be from Auckland not to mention that it is not a favourite city amongst Kiwis.

-In almost every country I’ve been to, people have a love-hate relationship with the people living in the capital.
 And yes, Auckland is not the capital of New Zealand but as the largest city the same rules apply here.

 If you are road tripping - fill up!

 At some stage I seriously thought I would have to spend the night in the middle of nowhere and call AA (NZ Automobile Association) to help me.
-Thankfully, by the time I reached the South Island (which is considerably worse) I had learnt my lesson and filled up whenever I could.
+Thankfully, by the time I reached the South Island (which is considerably worse) I had learned my lesson and filled up whenever I could.

 In some parts of the South Island you could drive for hours without coming across a gas station.